FDA UDI FAQs - Answers to Your Frequently Asked Questions

 Watch our YouTube video to see the ease of BarCodeOS technology.

-Our FDA experts customize the BarCodeOS Software Suite to fit your specific needs.
+Our FDA experts customize BarCodeOS enabled scanners to fit your specific needs.
 Reach them for at 425-438-2533 for a no obligation consultation.

 The FDA insists that all UDI marks last the lifetime of the product.
 To comply, we present a variety of marking hardware methods to choose from, depending upon the size of the part and the material that is to be marked.